ErsatzPerfection/WordSearch/README.txt

 Once built to run the program simply call the program with the name of the text file to solve for as an argument:

+Alternatively if no argument is provided the program will ask for the name of the input file.